console-helpers/svn-buddy/README.md

 ### The "aggregate" command

 Runs other command sequentially on every working copy on a path.
+Almost all other commands can be used in such a manner.

 #### Arguments